linb960/Credit_Risk_Analysis/README.md

 avg / total       0.99      0.88      0.66      0.93      0.76      0.60     17205
 ```
-The balanced accuracy score is 77%.
+The balanced accuracy score is 77%.<br>
 The high_risk precision is 3% sensitivity at 66%.
-F1 is 6%.
+F1 is 6%.<br>
-Low_risk precision is 100% with a sensitivity of 88%% and F1 of 94%.
+Low_risk precision is 100% with a sensitivity of 88%% and F1 of 94%.  <br>
 Balanced Random Forest Classifier does significantly better than the previous four models.

 ***Easy Ensemble Classifier***